 Translation: If you have the means, owning a Porsche Macan Turbo is the automotive equivalent of having your cake and eating it, too.

-The Mountain Dad: Jeep Wrangler JK
+Best SUV and Crossover For Mountain Dads: Jeep Wrangler JK

 The new Wrangler still features those classic removable doors and the throwback fold-down windshield that was a staple for generations.
 Now, though, it also has a modern edge to it, with LED lights and a revamped interior.
 If you spring for the four-door unlimited, you also get plenty of room to bring the kids along on your off-roading adventure.